DURBIJ/reads-multiple-files-of-different-formats/ReadMe.txt

             a.
 Client: Sends a request to the server with an Authorization header containing a token.
             b.
 Server: Receives the request and extracts the token from the Authorization header.
             c.
-Server: Validates the token against a predefined value (in this case, 'your_auth_token').
+Server: Validates the token against a predefined value (in this case, 'dummy_token').
             d.
 Server: If the token is valid, the request is allowed to proceed; otherwise, the server returns a 401 Unauthorized response.